 Tap water is actually safe to drink in Kyrgyzstan, though you may not like the taste of it.

 Many people who visit the country, therefore, stick to bottled water – especially in smaller towns and villages.
 You can buy bottled water fairly reasonably at supermarkets and local shops.

-We think the best thing to be using, however, is a reusable bottle, such as Active Roots water bottle.
+We think the best thing to be using, however, is a reusable bottle, such as Pacsafe water bottle.
 Not only will this keep you hydrated during your trip, but it’s also good for the environment.
 Simply bring some water purification tablets, or boil the water (1 minute vigorous boil, or 3 minutes at higher altitudes).